-“Our cooking process hasn’t changed much in 70 years, but the way we can train our cooks using modern technology sure has,” said George Felix, KFC U.S. Director of Advertising.
+“Our cooking process hasn’t changed much in 70 years, but the way we can train our cooks using modern technology sure has,” says George Felix, KFC U.S. Director of Advertising.

 KFC uses a blend of eLearning and hands-on training in its restaurants to train front-line employees.
 The new virtual reality (VR) simulation training will supplement its existing multi-step employee training program.

 Related Reading: The Beginner’s Guide to Using Video for Employee Training

 KFC has put a new spin on video training techniques that have been used by companies — for everything from safety training to product knowledge — for decades.
 (Check out this Wendy’s training video from the 1980s.)